Faculty Enrichment

 What We Offer

-• Engaging Workshops: Immerse yourself in dynamic workshops designed to sharpen your teaching skills and explore innovative pedagogical approaches.
-Our staff design sessions that inspire creativity and invigorate your classroom.
+• Data-Driven Workshops & Presentations: Immerse yourself in data-driven workshops and presentations designed to sharpen your teaching and technology skills while exploring innovative pedagogical approaches.
+Our staff designs and develops sessions that inspire creativity and invigorate your classroom experience.

-• Specialized Learning Communities: Join our vibrant faculty learning communities, each crafted to address specific needs.
-Connect with colleagues who share your interests, be it online teaching, course redesign, or the world of open educational resources (OER).
+• Specialized Learning Communities: Join our vibrant faculty learning communities, each designed to address specific needs.
+Connect with colleagues who share your interests, whether it's face-to-face or online teaching, course redesign, or the world of open educational resources (OER)

 • Flexible Training: Embrace self-directed learning with our asynchronous training courses.
 Access valuable resources at your own pace, tailoring your development journey to your busy schedule.